tbensky/npct/README.md

 	* In function `gap_event_handler`, the case `ESP_GAP_BLE_SCAN_RESULT_EVT` means the ESP32 found a BLE name and it should be added to a dynamic memory location called `Encounters` for later retrieval.
 In use as a contact tracer, we'll reject any name that doesn't start with `#C19:`.

 	* For testing, a line in this function, `fake_test_str(tmp);` forces any incoming BLE name into the `#C19:` format, thus allowing it to be logged.
 If this line is uncommented, the ESP32 will log all BLE names it sees.
-This is kind of fun.
-Walking around a local hardware store and then a grocery store with it revealed these BLE names:
+An ESP32 image with this line uncommented is included in this repo as [npct_log.all.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct_log_all.bin).
+Using it is kind of fun.
+As an example, walking around my local hardware store and then a grocery store with it revealed these BLE names:

 	<p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/allscan.png></p>